allenai/allennlp/tutorials/misc/migrating-to-0.4.0.md

 AllenNLP 0.4.0 gets rid of the `Dataset` class / abstraction.
-Previously, a `Dataset` was a wrapper for a concrete list of instances that contained logic for _indexing_ them with some vocabulary, and for converting them into `Tensor` s.
+Previously, a `Dataset` was a wrapper for a concrete list of instances that contained logic for _indexing_ them with some vocabulary, and for converting them into `Tensor`s.
 And, as mentioned above, previously `DatasetReader.read()` returned such a dataset.

 In 0.4.0, `DatasetReader.read()` returns an `Iterable[Instance]`,
 which could be a list of instances or could produce them lazily.
-This means that the indexing and tensorization needs to happen elsewhere.
+Because of this, the indexing was moved into `DataIterator` (see ["Indexing"](#indexing) below), and the tensorization was moved into a new `Batch` abstraction (see ["Batch"](#batch) below).

 ## `Vocabulary`

 As `Dataset` no longer exists, we replaced `Vocabulary.from_dataset()` with `Vocabulary.from_instances()`, which accepts an `Iterable[Instance]`.
-In particulary, you'd most likely call this with the results of one or more calls to `DatasetReader.read()`.
+In particular, you'd most likely call this with the results of one or more calls to `DatasetReader.read()`.

 ## `Batch`